rak99/sunday-node/README.md

 Also has own email in signature at bottom of email louis.barclay@gmail.com

+~~expected to add all 3 of them to louis barclay's receive from ids? or not yet.
+RESOLVED~~
+FIXME: if send more emails, should ignore right? i think so yeah.

 EXPECTED: confirmation. ignore own email

+#. louis.barclay+janet@gmail.com asks not to be sent stories by louis.barclay@gmail.com - TAKEMEOUT

+EXPECTED: confirmation of deletion - to louis.barclay+janet@gmail.com and to louis.barclay@gmail.com

+4. louis.barclay@gmail.com emails in again, with repeated sign up info

+EXPECTED: assume it's a story from here on in, unless there's a command

-louis.barclay@gmail.com emails in again, with image and story
+5. louis.barclay@gmail.com emails in again, with image and story

 EXPECTED: confirmation of story creation

-louis.barclay+janet@gmail.com asks not to be sent stories by louis.barclay@gmail.com - TAKEMEOUT

-EXPECTED: confirmation of deletion - to louis.barclay+janet@gmail.com and to louis.barclay@gmail.com

 louis.barclay@gmail.com emails in again, with updated image and story